Ray-Tracing-Systems/kernel_slicer/README_ex05.md

 * (general) Other functions (both member and non member) can be called both from KF and CF (calling member functions inside KF is **not yet implemented!**);

-* (IPV specific) Kernel Functions have of of further prefixes: "kernel1D_", "kernel2D_" or "kernel3D_".
+* (IPV specific) Kernel Functions have one of further prefixes: "kernel1D_", "kernel2D_" or "kernel3D_".
 This is the way how they are distinguished.
 Such functions will be transformed to GPU kernels;

 * (IPV specific) Kernel Functions contain thread loops inside.
 A prefix in the kernel name will define how many nested loops should be eliminated from kernels source code to transform it to GPU kernel;